WoltersKluwerCanada/proget-universal-bower-resolver/README.md

 }
 ```

-Or, you can directly specify the URL of the file to download (formatted like the link under the download button of the ProGet package web page)
+Or you can directly specify the URL of the file to download (formatted like the link under the download button of the ProGet package web page)

 ex:
 ```text